TMT22/HumanOLAT/DATASHEET.md

     This contains the `.avif` images without any undistortion, masking and motion correction applied.
 They were obtained by extracting the raw `.RED` files to `.exr` (using an sRGB color space without gamma correction), which were subsequentally converted to `.avif` using ImageMagick's `convert` command with quality setting 99.

-    Further information regarding the raw RED will follow in the near future.
+    Further information regarding the raw .RED files will follow in the near future.